Your questions answered

 Is financial support available to pupils in advance of the start of the pupillage year?

 Fountain Court encourages transferring solicitors to make their applications through the Pupillage Gateway.
 However, qualified solicitors are exempt from applying for pupillage through the Pupillage Gateway and Chambers will therefore also consider applications from transferring solicitors/qualified lawyers submitted by way of a CV and a covering letter outside of the Pupillage Gateway.
 All such applications should be submitted by email to Sarah Alexander at Fountain Court Chambers, Fountain Court, Temple, London EC4Y 9DH.

 - Upon considering the application, the Bar Standards Board Qualification Committee will indicate which sections of the Bar Transfer Test the candidate is required to complete prior to being called to the Bar.
 Transferring solicitors are usually required to complete the Advocacy and Professional Ethics papers.

 - Once you have received your letter from the Bar Standards Board Qualification Committee, you will also need to make an application to be called to the Bar by one of the four Inns of Court.
 Details of the application process are contained on the website of each of the Inns.
-You must be called to the Bar before you begin the practicing component of your pupillage (the second six).
+You must be called to the Bar before you begin the practising component of your pupillage (the second six).